-Task issued time Allocation time Task started time AGVs arrival time Shelves pick-up time Shelves delivery time Shelves drop-down time

-Shelves s waiting time - -

-Total delivery time
+Task issued time Task started time Shelves pick-up time Shelves drop-down time Allocation time AGVs arrival time Shelves delivery time - Shelve s waiting time - - Total delivery time

 In general, AGVs scheduling could be categorized as Single-Task Allocation (STA) and Multi-Task Allocation (MTA) [65]: an AGV conducts one task once in STA, which is a commonly used method; MTA refers to assigning multiple tasks to an AGV.
 However, there are few publications related to MTA even though it can increase the efficiency of systems [66].